-If you decide not to join KDP Select and therefore forego the enrolment of your ebooks in KU, then it is a matter of pricing your ebooks competitively.
-Take a look at ebooks in your genre and price accordingly.
+If you decide not to join KDP Select and forego your ebooks’ enrollment in KU, then it is a matter of pricing your ebooks competitively to sell more books at the 70% royalty rate.

 But with the advent of subscription reading, I would have to say that free ebooks are not nearly as successful nowadays in gaining real book sales.

-If you are open publishing with Draft2Digital or Smashwords, both aggregators have subscriber reading retailers such as Kobo Plus, Playster, Scribd and 24Symbols.
+If you are open publishing with Draft2Digital or Smashwords, both aggregators have subscriber reading retailers such as Kobo Plus.

 By perceived value, I mean that an ebook with a high price of $5.99 would be seen as quite good value to a subscription reader.

-For subscribers paying $9.99 per month, reading three ebooks with the higher price of $5.99 means they are in front.
+For subscribers paying $9.99 per month, reading three ebooks with the higher list price of $5.99 means they are in front.

-However, at $5.99, readers who only buy titles may shy away from the price as it is outside the ebook pricing sweet spot.
+However, at the price point of $5.99, readers who only buy titles may shy away from the higher price as it is outside the ebook pricing sweet spot.

-Do you want both sales and KU page reads, or are you happy to concentrate on sales only?
+Do you want both sales and KU page reads, or are you happy to concentrate on ebook sales only?

 Price your ebook with the market in mind